UAO3

 Polymers containing ethyl acrylate (or butyl acrylate) have a small amount of monomer, which is necessary for cross-linking; ACM is a material with better heat resistance than NBR.
 It is often used for automatic gearboxes.

-Chemical resistance Mineral oils (motor oils, gear box oils, ATF oils)
+Chemical resistance | Mineral oils (motor oils, gear box oils, ATF oils) Atmospheric and ozone agents |

-Compatibility issue Glycol-based brake fluids (Dot 3 & 4)
+Compatibility issue | Glycol-based brake fluids (Dot 3 & 4) Aromatic and chlorinated hydrocarbons Water and steam Acids, alkalis and amines |

-Temperature range -25°C to + 150°C (short-term peak at +160°C)
+Temperature range | -25°C to + 150°C (short-term peak at +160°C) -35°C / +150°C with particular ACMs |

 FKM (fluorinated rubber)